darkjeffbr/learnings/aws/Notes.md

 - An instance have two different IPs:
 -- Public: Changes every time the instance is restarted.
 Used to access the instance from the outside-world -- Private: Identifies the instance inside AWS network.
 Do not change with restarts
+- Amazon also provide a so called Elastic IP, which is an static ip address bound to you account that can be associated with an instance.
+An user can have up to 4 Elastic IP, more thant that is necessary to talk to AWS.

 # Security groups
 - Work like firewalls